 Mix all except the ACV in a blender.
-However this is important – be sure to add in your water few globs (120ML) at a time just to start things up without jamming your machine.
+However this is important – be sure to add in water few globs (120ML) at a time just to start things up without jamming the machine.
 Then pour in another half (120ML) until you arrive at a somewhat thick but still runny paste like consistency.

 Be sure to generously coat your pan with a non-stick spray (I am only using a non-GMO canola).

 Then, it’s time to bake.
 Bake for 30 minutes at the preheated 200 degrees.
 If at any stage you find things look a bit “wobbly” OR that the puncturing-test did not come through clean yet – bake for a further 10 minutes and assess once again.
 Once it comes out “clean” without stickiness then it is sufficiently done.

 Technically speaking it is possible to make this with only one egg.
 But I recommend chilling it in the fridge to help eliminate (still) some of the mushi-ness no matter how well done it is.
 This could take anywhere between 45 minutes to an hour.
 NOTE: IF USING tomato paste, definitely need to wait longer.